INREV

-INREV states its goal is to improve the accessibility of non-listed real estate by promoting greater transparency, accessibility, professionalism and standards of best practice.
+INREV states that its goals are to improve the accessibility of non-listed real estate by promoting greater transparency, accessibility, professionalism and standards of best practice.
 As a pan-European body it represents a platform for the sharing and dissemination of knowledge on the non-listed real estate fund market.

 INREV develops research reports and snapshots on key industry topics, analytic tools for performance analysis, benchmarking, fees analysis, and comparison, guidelines and professional standards, public affairs updates on regulations affecting the industry, events, training courses and webinars, and an online members directory.

+History

+The association was officially launched in 2003 with an event in Wiesbaden with co-founders Pieter Hendrikse, Willem de Geus, and founding Chairman Michiel Olland.
+In 2008, INREV launched Integrated Guidelines and the association started a full training programme.

+In 2010, after the 2008 financial crisis and increases in regulation within the industry, the association stepped up its role in public affairs.
+In 2012, the association opened a branch office in Brussels to help lobby regulators in the European Union.
+That same year it initiated a global index in association with two sister bodies, the Asian Association for Investors in Non-Listed Real Estate Vehicles (ANREV) and the American National Council of Real Estate Investment Fiduciaries (NCREIF).

+Services

 Research

 INREV publishes over a dozen reports annually on topics of interest to investors, fund managers, and financial advisors.
 Key research publications include: Investment Intentions survey, an annual investment intentions survey to cover European non-listed real estate funds; Fund Managers Survey, which looks at the total real estate assets under management (AUM) for individual fund managers; and, Management Fees and Terms Study, which includes an overview of the fee structures and fee levels of European non-listed real estate funds, and a comparison study which compares Europe with Asia and the US.